 - 45 days before the event date for licensable events (for example, events including music, performance or sale of alcohol)

 - 90 days before the event date for events attracting 1000+ people or those that require public consultation

 *There are templates for these documents available to download on EventApp along with other important information about the process and what else you may need to provide.
-You may also be required to submit further information and apply for other separate licenses or permits, check what else you may need to provide.
+You may also be required to submit further information and apply for other separate licenses or permits.

 4. After you've applied